The tour in our district

 Landmarks a picturesque rural village with a medieval church, St Andrews, a Manor House, two popular pubs (The Plough and The Caunton Beck) and the Caunton Beck stream running through the middle of the village.
 A stunning little village from which to watch the race.

-Caunton is greeting the riders with yellow bikes, bunting and pretty flower displays and welcomes local cyclists to visit and enjoy the race as it passes through the village.
+Caunton is greeting the riders with LOTS of yellow bikes, bunting and pretty flower displays and welcomes local cyclists to visit and enjoy the race as it passes through the village.
+Another wonderful community effort here from local residents.

-On race day call in the local pub or village shop for refreshments and help locals to cheer on the riders.
+On race day call in the lovely local pub or village store for refreshments and help locals to cheer on the riders.
+Expect decorated homes, yellow bikes and enthusiastic support from locals.
+Look out for the specially decorated Grade II listed red-brick circular pinfold at the corner of Main Street.

 Landmarks Laxton is best known for having the last remaining medieval open field system in the UK.
 This is where three fields are divided and farmed in strips.
 The village has a visitor and heritage centre in the grounds of the popular Dovecote Inn, the remains of a Norman motte and bailey castle and it is the site of the National Holocaust Centre.